About Napa Valley

 The Northern and middle part of the Valley is planted with Bordeaux Varietals such as Cabernet Sauvignon, Merlot, and Sauvignon Blanc, as it benefits from a hot and dry summer, with temperatures in the 90’s (around 40 degrees Celsius) and often not a drop of rain from March to October.
 The “Carneros”, or southern part of the valley is much cooler because of its proximity to the north end of the bay.
 Constant winds, as well the fog that San Francisco is famous for keep the area cooler, and as a result, the area is known for Chardonnay and Pinot Noir.

 The original inhabitants to the Valley were the Onasti, which arrived about 6,000 years ago.
 They were decimated by Smallpox as Mexican soldiers arrived, claiming California for Mexico in the 1820’s.
-It was at this time that the first grapes were planted by George C. Yount, a white settler that acquired land as he married the daughter of a rich landowner named Mariano Vallejo.
+It was at this time that the first grapes were planted by George C. Yount, an English settler that acquired land as he married the daughter of a rich landowner named Mariano Vallejo.
 The area changed hands again in 1847, as a prize in the Mexican-American wars.
 Nine days after California became part of the United States, gold was discovered at Sutter’s Mill in the close-by Sierra Nevada Mountains.
 This brought in hundreds of thousands of settlers into Central California over the next couple of years (affectionately known as the 49ers.)
 Many people followed Yount’s example and by 1900, there was over one million gallons of wine produced between Napa and Sonoma Valleys.

 This came abruptly to an end with the onset of Prohibition.
 From 1919 to 1933, alcohol was illegal in the U.S., and as a vineyard is a difficult thing to hide from the law, most of the wineries left to pursue more lucrative crops in other parts of the country.
 Some stayed making wine, brandy, and sherry illegally, and a few wineries were allowed to stay open making sacramental wines for the church.
 Others switched what they were doing with the grape, for example making grape juice, raisins, or vinegar.
 I remember being shown a bottle of grape juice from prohibition times, and if you turned it around and read the back label, it read: “Warning – please do not add two tablespoons of Flor yeast and a quarter cup of water,” which of course are the exact instructions how to make wine.
 This is one way that producers were able to get around the laws of the time.
 I sure the wine did not taste very good, but at least it was wine.
 These were particularly lean times for farmers in the area, as no matter how good your grape juice is, no one will pay more than a couple of dollars for it, by today’s standards.